 Rolf then decided to re-write his percussion concerto Das War Schön!

-by adding a solo-cello part, taking out some of the solo-percussion, merge them, and thus create a new life and a whole new audible dimension: A brand new piece!
+by adding a solo-cello part, taking out some of the solo percussion, merge them, and thus create a new life and a whole new audible dimension: A brand new piece!

 The musical ideas are based and inspired upon words, lines and harmonies that Mozart wrote, among others to his father, Leopold; when he was a child.
-The original piece was written to the Wiener Mozartjahr 2006.
+The original piece was written for the Wiener Mozartjahr 2006.

 And come to think of it: Mozart never wrote a cello concerto…